mil2tech/DE-NBA-HOU/README.md

 - The first step is to <a href="https://htxrockets.com/redirect/to/id?id=148" target="_blank">download</a> project folder .

 Review <a href="https://hourockets.github.io/challenge-bde" target="_blank">requirements</a> of the stakeholder .

-  - Create a .gitignore just in case not cloning our repo to exclude env.py , *.json files.

 Acquire.py
   - Import these libraries: